rickyota/genoboost/README.md

 ### <a name="train"></a>Train GenoBoost Model

-GenoBoost returns SNV weights file with $s_0, s_1, s_2$ for each SNV in one line.
+GenoBoost returns the SNV weights file with $s_0, s_1, s_2$ for each SNV in one line.

 <img src='readme/img/wgt.png' width=800>

 #### <a name="train-simple"></a>Simplest Usage

-You can run GenoBoost at least with plink1 genotype files and, in most cases, covariates file.
+You can run GenoBoost at least with plink1 genotype files and, in most cases, a covariates file.

 See `./example/` for reference of file format.
-For example, covariates file should be tab-deliminated containing `iid` header corresponding to sample id in plink1 fam file.
+For example, the covariates file should be tab-delimited containing `iid` header corresponding to the sample id in plink1 fam file.

 <img src='readme/img/cov.png' width=300>

 With the minimum options, GenoBoost produces SNV weights list with the best parameter.
 SNV weights list is computed from randomly extracted training samples, and the best parameter is determined in the remaining validation samples.
-Write column name to be used in covariates file after `--cov`.
+Write the column name to be used in covariates file after `--cov`.

 ```bash
 $ genoboost train \